Smartphone-Based Tapping Frequency as a Surrogate for Perceived Fatigue. An In-the-Wild Feasibility Study in Multiple Sclerosis Patients

 Reference

 Liliana Barrios, Pietro Oldrati, Marc Hilty, David Lindlbauer, Christian Holz, and Andreas Lutterotti.
 Smartphone-Based Tapping Frequency as a Surrogate for Perceived Fatigue.
 An In-the-Wild Feasibility Study in Multiple Sclerosis Patients.
-In Proceedings of ACM IMWUT 2021.
+In Proceedings on Interactive, Mobile, Wearable and Ubiquitous Technologies 2021 (ACM IMWUT).